bysnupy/memos/OpenStack/OpenvSwitch__practice_cmd.md

 Package name: openvswitch (from RDO repository)

-Open vSwitc is providing additional functionality, such as VLAN, VxLAN, GRE, NetFlow, OpenFlow, SPAN, RSPAN, LACP, CLI and IEEE 802.1ag protocols.
+Open vSwitch is providing additional functionality, such as VLAN, VxLAN, GRE, NetFlow, OpenFlow, SPAN, RSPAN, LACP, CLI and IEEE 802.1ag protocols.

+Open vSwitch can operate in flow mode based on rules.

+Extra knowledge, OpenFlow implements remotely access to the flow tables on the routers.

 * ovs-vsctl usage